Q: What type of jobs does trustaff offer?

 Q: Does trustaff offer bonuses on assignments?

 A: Yes!
-In both our travel nursing and per diem divisions, trustaff offers bonuses each time you extend your assignment beyond your initial contract.
+In both our travel nursing and per diem divisions, trustaff offers a variety of bonuses.
 In addition, many of our facility partners offer a variety of additional bonuses and incentives specific to their individual assignments.
-For more information regarding bonuses that may be available to you, talk to your career consultant.
+For more information regarding bonuses that may be available to you, talk to your recruiter.

 Q: Does trustaff offer any bonuses if I refer a friend?